GHOST Commissioning Science Results II: a very metal-poor star witnessing the early Galactic assembly: Conclusions

 \section{Conclusions}

 This work represents the second high-resolution spectroscopic analysis utilising the GHOST spectrograph mounted at Gemini South, following the detailed analysis of two r-process rich stars in the Reticulum II ultra-faint dwarf galaxy \citep{Hayes23}.
 The spectra of P180956, a star with unique chemo-dynamical properties, were observed during the second commissioning run of the instrument in September 2022.
 Previously, the star was observed with GRACES at Gemini North and analysed as part of the Pristine Inner Galaxy Survey \citep{Arentsen20a,Sestito23}.
-In this study, we conducted a comprehensive analysis of the chemo-dynamical properties of P180956, leading to the following results: \begin{enumerate} \item The high efficiency and wide spectral coverage of the GHOST instrument (see Figure~\ref{Fig:spectra}) enabled the detection of approximately 20 atomic species (see Figure~\ref{Fig:chems}), providing crucial insights into the origin and chemical properties of P180956 and its formation site. \item The larger number of species and spectral lines available with GHOST facilitated a more accurate and thorough analysis compared to GRACES (see Figure~\ref{Fig:diff}) that usually allows the detection of only $\sim10$ atomic species \citep{Kielty21,Jeong23,Sestito23,Sestito23Umi,Waller23}. \item Theoretical models of supernovae yields suggest that the formation site of P180956 experienced pollution from 2 to 4 low-mass hypernovae ($\lesssim15\msun$) and one intermediate-mass ($80-120\msun$) fast-rotating ($\sim300\kms$) supernova (see Figure~\ref{Fig:yields}). \item These combinations of supernovae events resulted in a composition of $\alpha$-elements with solar Ca and Mg abundances and enhanced Si and Ti abundances (see Figures~\ref{Fig:chems}~and~\ref{Fig:yields}). \item The specific combination of supernovae yields led to low abundances of neutron-capture elements (Sr, Ba, Eu), with a relatively high [Sr/Ba] ratio (see Figure~\ref{Fig:neutron}).
-This can be explained with the additional s-process channels for Sr production that occur in hypernovae and fast-rotating supernovae. \item The low amount amount of neutron-capture elements (see Figures~\ref{Fig:chems}~and~\ref{Fig:neutron}) is rare in the MW halo and typical of stars in ultra-faint dwarf galaxy systems. \item The kinematical properties of P180956 (see Figure~\ref{Fig:orbit}) suggests the star was likely accreted during the early-assembly phase of the Milky Way.
+In this study, we conducted a comprehensive analysis of the chemo-dynamical properties of P180956, leading to the following results: \begin{enumerate} \item The high efficiency and wide spectral coverage of the GHOST instrument (see Figure~\ref{Fig:spectra}) enabled the detection of approximately 20 atomic species (see Figure~\ref{Fig:chems}), which is almost twice than what was possible to measure with GRACES \citep{Kielty21,Jeong23,Sestito23,Sestito23Umi,Waller23}.
+These species provide crucial insights into the origin and chemical properties of P180956 and its formation site. \item Theoretical models of supernovae yields suggest that the formation site of P180956 experienced pollution from 2 to 4 low-mass hypernovae ($\lesssim15\msun$) and one intermediate-mass ($80-120\msun$) fast-rotating ($\sim300\kms$) supernova (see Figure~\ref{Fig:yields}). \item These combinations of supernovae events resulted in a composition of $\alpha$-elements with solar Ca and Mg abundances and enhanced Si and Ti abundances (see Figures~\ref{Fig:chems}~and~\ref{Fig:yields}). \item The specific combination of supernovae yields led to low abundances of neutron-capture elements (Sr, Ba, Eu), with a relatively high [Sr/Ba] ratio (see Figure~\ref{Fig:neutron}).
+This can be explained with the additional s-process channels for Sr production that occur mostly in fast-rotating supernovae. \item The kinematical properties of P180956 (see Figure~\ref{Fig:orbit}) suggests the star was likely accreted during the early-assembly phase of the Milky Way.
 Its [Mg/Mn] ratio is also indicative of its accreted origin (see Figure~\ref{Fig:mgmn}). \item None of the known accreted structures exhibit chemo-dynamical properties resembling perfectly those of P180956.
-Only Gaia-Sausage-Enceladus has similar eccentricity, apocentric and pericentric distances to P180956. \item P180956 originated in an ancient system chemically similar to present ultra-faint dwarf galaxies, either accreted alone or dragged in with Gaia-Sausage-Enceladus as its satellite. \end{enumerate}
+Only Gaia-Sausage-Enceladus has similar eccentricity, apocentric and pericentric distances to P180956. \item P180956 originated in an ancient system chemically similar to present ultra-faint dwarf galaxies, given the low amount of neutron-capture elements (see Figures~\ref{Fig:chems}~and~\ref{Fig:neutron}), either accreted alone or dragged in with Gaia-Sausage-Enceladus as its satellite. \end{enumerate}